What is an EWS1 Survey?

 EWS1 surveys and the Developer Pledge

 The costs of an EWS1 survey may be covered by the Developer Pledge, which is a pledge signed by 49 developers making a legal commitment to remediation works on any life-critical safety defects on properties they have developed or refurbished in England over the past 30 years.
-The government is currently working on plans to assist leaseholders with unsafe cladding on lower-rise buildings.
+The government is currently working on plans to assist Leaseholders with unsafe cladding on lower-rise buildings.

 If the building is 18m plus and has unsafe cladding, it may be covered by the Building Safety Fund.